Maharava/io_rebuild/readme.md

 # Io Wake Word Detection Engine

+**WORK IN PROGESS!!!** If you have somehow stumbled upon this pre-actual release, know that ```pip install``` doesn't work from the global repos, you need to clone this and install it manually.
+The code needs considerably more testing before it's ready.

 A lightweight, privacy-focused wake word detection system that runs entirely offline.
 This Python package provides tools for training custom wake words, detecting them in real-time, and executing actions when wake words are detected.

 ## Features